neynt/neynt.ca/content/wkrpt3/index.md

 ## Introduction

-Suppose that you want to design a new sound — say, a laser gun sound effect, or an alien-sounding musical instrument.
-One thing you might do this is to take a sound similar to the sound you have in mind, and to transform it, using well-established techniques such as filters and envelopes, until it is approximately the sound that you desire.

-But this approach is imperfect.
-By limiting yourself to modifying sounds that already exist, you become biased toward those sounds and artificially constrain the set of possible sounds you might end up with.
-Also, it seems that all but the most trivial techniques for transforming sound are inflexible and pricy.
-Take, for example, the market for VST plugins.
-The [Waves SSL E-Channel](https://www.waves.com/plugins/ssl-e-channel) plugin provides about 20 knobs and dials that serve as parameters for an equalizer and a compressor — conceptually simple signal transformations — and its regular selling price is
-$249.

-I have recently tried create a new way to design new sounds: by representing signals in a programming language, and manipulating them directly in a programming environment that I call Tsunami.
-In this report, I will discuss some of the engineering decisions that I had to make while developing this programming environment; most notably, the representation of the signals themselves.
-I will also demonstrate the effectiveness of this technique by showing how some common signal processing algorithms might be implemented in this framework.
+For one of my personal projects, I tried create a new way to design sounds: by representing them in a programming language, and manipulating them directly in an in-browser programming environment called [Tsunami](https://tsunami.neynt.ca/).
+In this report, I will discuss some of the engineering decisions that I had to make while developing Tsunami; most notably, the representation of the signals themselves.
+I will also demonstrate the effectiveness of Tsunami by showing how some common signal processing algorithms might be implemented in this framework.

 ## Background

 ### Signals

-Every sound you will ever hear can be modelled as a signal: a function over time.
+A signal is a function over time.
 This is the signal that microphones try to capture and speakers try to recreate; the signal that encodings like MP3, AAC, and Vorbis try to represent in a compressed format.
-Physically, this signal might represent the displacement of a microphone diaphragm, a speaker cone, or an eardrum.
-Our goal is to find a way to express these signals, as well as transformations on these signals, naturally in a programming environment.
+Physically, this signal might represent the displacement of a microphone diaphragm, a speaker cone, or an eardrum. *Continuous-time* signals are like mathematical functions in that they are defined for every value of time and can be infinitely detailed, while *discrete-time* signals are series of values measured at a particular sampling rate.
+While signals are continuous in reality (ignoring quantum mechanics), one must usually convert them to discrete signals in order to manipulate them on a computer.

 ### Closures